VicV/Java-WebSocket/README.markdown

 Java WebSockets
 ===============

+#####VicV Flavor

+VicV: Just gutting this to be used as a submodule directory in Android Studio instead of a Module to avoid transitive dependencies in Gradle

+--

 This repository contains a barebones WebSocket server and client implementation written in 100% Java.
 The underlying classes are implemented `java.nio`, which allows for a non-blocking event-driven model (similar to the